Freakshow (The Cure song)

-"Freakshow" is a single by the British band The Cure which was released on 13 June 2008 on Geffen Records in the United Kingdom.
+"Freakshow" is a single by English rock band the Cure which was released on 13 June 2008 on Geffen Records in the United Kingdom.
 In the United States, the single was released three days early, on 10 June because of the tradition of releasing songs on a Tuesday.
+It is the second single from the band's thirteenth album 4:13 Dream (2008).

 The song debuted in Mexico City on 22 October 2007 under the title "Don't Say Anything".

+Reception

+NME described the song as a "psychedelic funk-rocker" comparing it to Arctic Monkeys' second album Favourite Worst Nightmare (2007), saying "its barely restrained mania" was "both stripped-back and bold."
+Fliss Collier of God Is in the TV was less enthusiastic and dismissed it as "jazzy and funky in the worst notions of those words.", while Uncut's April Long said with its "modish, syncopated menace."and that it is "excellent enough to join the classic Cure canon."